DenizenScript/Denizen-Beginners-Guide/source/guides/troubleshooting/updates-since-videos.md

 For more information, refer to the page on [Setting Up The Script Editor](/guides/first-steps/script-editor).

+Note that as part of this, the `.yml` file extension is no longer used.
+Instead, use `.dsc`.

 ### We're on Discord Now

 The tutorial videos showcase some interactions with a bot on IRC - if you've tried to reach this IRC, you've already seen the messages that we moved to Discord.
 You're probably also aware of that if you got to this guide.